-Members of the Board and management committee of the Company as of 31 December 2022:
+Members of the Board and management committee of the Company as of 31 December 2023:

-- Mr. Frixos Savvides Executive director and member of the management committee - Mr. Stavros Stavrou Executive director and member of the management committee - Mr. Christakis Klerides Executive director - Ms. Eva Agathangelou Director
+- Mr. Frixos Savvides Executive director and member of the management committee - Mr. Stavros Stavrou Executive director and member of the management committee - Mr. Christakis Klerides Executive director - · Ms. Eva Agathangelou Director

-The statutory board of the Polish entities consists of usually 7 board members: the Managing Director Eastern Europe (president of the board) and the local Financial, Commercial, Legal, Technical, Investment and Sustainability Directors.
+The statutory board of the Polish entities consists of 7 to 11 board members including: President, the Managing Director and the local Financial, Commercial, Legal, Technical, Investment and Sustainability Directors.

-The Members of the Board actively coordinate and supervise the different Polish teams and support them.
+The Members of the Board actively coordinate and supervise the different Polish teams and support them